HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/ExpediteAsyncDeletes.md

-# How to expedite the processing of asynchronous deletes in JCR database
+# How to expedite the processing of asynchronous deletes in the JCR database

 ## Applies to